-‘My 600-LB Life’ Brandon Weight-Loss Pictures: See If The Musician Overcame Painful Condition To Lose Weight
+‘My 600-LB Life’ Brandon’s Weight-Loss Pictures: See If The Musician Overcame Painful Condition To Lose Weight

 — Starcasm (@starcasm) February 13, 2019

-Those who want to see if Brandon has any weight-loss photos to share after appearing on My 600-LB Life will have to wait until after the episode airs, as TLC released few details of his progress before it aired on Wednesday at 8 p.m.
-ET.
-Those who want to see any photos can check the show’s official page and TLC Twitter feed, where progress photos are often shared after the episode airs.
+Those who want to see if Brandon has any weight-loss photos to share after appearing on My 600-lb Life will have to wait until after the episode airs, as TLC released few details of his progress before the scheduled airing of his episode on Wednesday at 8 p.m.
+EST. Those who want to see any photos can check out the official My 600-lb Life website, or the TLC Twitter feed, where progress photos are often shared after the episode airs.